Naval Facility Nantucket

 Naval Facility Nantucket Island or simply Naval Facility Nantucket (NAVFAC Nantucket) was a shore terminal of the Sound Surveillance System (SOSUS) active from 1955 to 1976.
 The true function of the system and the shore terminals, in which output of the array at sea was processed and displayed by means of the Low Frequency Analyzer and Recorder (LOFAR), was classified and the term "Naval Facility" was intentionally vague.
 Its function was described as oceanographic research.

-The facility was built about twelve miles from the town of Nantucket on a part of a site that had been used in World War II as an ordinance site and practice bombing range.
+The facility was built about twelve miles from the town of Nantucket on a part of a site that had been used in World War II as an ordnance site and practice bombing range.
 Locally the facility was sometimes known as the Tom Nevers Naval Facility for the area of Nantucket island where it stood.

 In 1980 the property was sold to the Town of Nantucket and is now a park managed by the Parks and Recreation Commission.

 History

 Naval Facility (NAVFAC) Nantucket was among the first Atlantic systems ordered and installed with the shore facility commissioned 1 August 1955.
 The facility, along with the entire Atlantic system at the time, was experimental though it quickly became operational.
 The visible shore installations and obvious cable work done in connection with their construction required a cover story explaining them as oceanographic research facilities and that data gathered by oceanographic and acoustic surveys with ships could at times be collected "more expeditiously and more economically by means of shore stations.
 These are the U. S. Naval Facilities."
 The "oceanographic" cover included the entire span of the facility's existence and decommissioning on 30 June 1976 with the SOSUS mission being declassified in 1991.

 The site, about twelve miles from the town of Nantucket on Tom Never's Head at the southernmost tip of the island, had been part of the Nantucket Ordnance Site.
-During World War II the land had been leased by the government from September 1943 through 30 June 1946 for use as the Nantucket Ordnance Site (also known as Tom Nevers Rocket Projectile Target) used for as an aerial rocket range by pilots from the Quonset Naval Air Station.
+During World War II the land had been leased by the government from September 1943 through 30 June 1946 for use as the Nantucket Ordnance Site (also known as Tom Nevers Rocket Projectile Target), an aerial rocket range for pilots from the Quonset Naval Air Station.